 All participants are expected to make a contribution to this shared repository.

-Participants involved in joint projects or consortia who wish to submit multiple systems (e.g., an individual entry and a joint system) should contact the organisers in advance to agree this.
+Participants involved in joint projects or consortia who wish to submit multiple systems (e.g., an individual entry and a joint system) should contact the organisers in advance to agree with this.
 We will try to accommodate all reasonable requests, provided the listening test remains manageable.

 USE OF EXTERNAL DATA